avahoffman/urban-weed-genomics/bash/README.md

 wanted to transfer from the sequencing facility’s Aspera server to the computing cluster ([MARCC](https://www.marcc.jhu.edu/)).
 This was to maximize ease of transferring only certain files over at once, since transferring could take a long time.
-I definitely did this piecemeal.
+We definitely did this piecemeal.
 Possible file names shown in [Aspera Transfer File Names](#aspera-transfer-file-names).
-There are multiple of these files so that I could parallelize (replace n with the correct number in the command used below).
+There are multiple of these files so that we could parallelize (replace n with the correct number in the command used below).
 This text file will need to be uploaded to your scratch directory in MARCC.